qamate/orangehrm-selenium-automation/README.md

-Writing and automating test cases for OrangeHRM
+Writing and automating test cases for OrangeHRM - The PageObject pattern implementation Selenium WebDriver example.
 ===============

 Writing and automating test cases for OrangeHRM